sebi75/sebi75/README.md

 # 👋 Hi, I’m Sebastian Semeniuc

-### I’m currently in a fulltime software engineer position and computer science student.
+### I’m currently in a fulltime software engineer position and robotics student.

 ### Passionate of machine learning and artificial intelligence.